GoogleCloudPlatform/terraform-example-foundation-app/README.md

 # Deploy Bank of Anthos on example-foundations

 > [!WARNING]
-> This blueprint has now been deprecated.
+> This blueprint is now deprecated.
 Please refer to the [enterprise application blueprint](https://github.com/GoogleCloudPlatform/terraform-google-enterprise-application) for an updated implementation of GKE as an internal developer platform.

 ## Overview